jfricano/StreamOtter/docs/IMPLEMENTATION_STATUS.md

 # StreamOtter V1 implementation status

-September 24, 2026 · V1 release candidate (unreleased; packages not published)
+September 25, 2026 · V1 release candidate, packaged as `0.1.0-rc.1` (not yet published to npm)

 V1 is implemented in this repository through the handoff's slices 1–4: the gateway, browser SDK, shared contracts, CLI with the TypeScript generator, local workbench, and the order-dashboard reference application.
 It is tested with fixture-backed integration tests, real-Kafka tests, a declared-workload resource test, automated browser tests, and a production-shaped deployment check behind a TLS-terminating proxy, on Node 24 and Node 26.
 Gate A of the home site and demo plan is met.
 The public home site and hosted demo (Gate B milestone) are **not started**.